-We advocate on behalf of sufferers of asbestos related diseases, their carers, their loved ones, and allied health and care providers.
-We particularly advocate on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
-We also advocate pharmaceutical companies and governments on wider issues such as subsidising treatment drugs, funding for research and supportive care options.
-Within Australia we work with like-minded stakeholders to advocate in unity to further advances regarding these issues.
+The Foundation advocated on behalf of sufferers of asbestos related diseases, their carers, their loved ones, and allied health and care providers.
+It particularly advocated on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
+It also advocated pharmaceutical companies and governments on wider issues such as subsidising treatment drugs, funding for research and supportive care options.
+Within Australia it worked with like-minded stakeholders to advocate in unity to further advances regarding these issues.

 The Bernie Banton Foundation completed a planned winding up, and ceased operating at COB 30 June 2020.